 I don’t know where this came from other than the pamphlet was given to someone living in the residence, which is located in a borough of NYC.

 It looks like cult propaganda.
 This type of coercive doctrine is a perfect example of something that further causes people like me to withdraw from all things religious.
-Trying to use fear and guilt to have someone turn to your specific version of faith seems inherently wrong and authoritarian.
+Trying to use fear and guilt to manipulate people and have someone turn to your specific version of faith seems inherently wrong and authoritarian.